 Whether Kenyan or foreign, visitors generally come to places like Samburu County to get experiences, leaving nothing behind.
-Besides the principle of mutual benefit that applies to any research activities conducted at the Samburu Lowland Research Station, on a personal level, we ask that you think about ways that you can share who you are with the people you are visiting.
+Besides the principle of mutual benefit that applies to any research activity conducted with the help of Samburu Lowland Research, on a personal level, we ask that you think about ways that you can share who you are with the people you are visiting.

 We strongly recommend you bring a photo album with images of your community, your house or flat, family, pets, local landscapes, etc.